Skip to content

 • Once all of the meat has been seared, remove and reserve on a plate.

-• Add in the fresh thyme, bay leaves and beef stock.
+• Add in the fresh thyme, bay leaves, the seared meat, along with any juices, and enough beef stock to just cover the meat.

 • Bring to almost a boil.
 Cover and place in the oven for 1 1/2 hours.